igormironchik/args-parser/README.md

 line interface.
 If args-parser can't assume anything about entered argument it will just say about unknown argument through the exception and parsing will fail.
+ * With `CmdLine::HandlePositionalArguments` option provided to `CmdLine` constructor, `args-parser` will handle positional arguments, these are such arguments that can't be parsed with provided arguments, flags, commands and stay at the end of the command line.
+Be careful with combining `MultiArg` and positional arguments, because `MultiArg` can eat almost everything that is not a valid argument.

 # Different types of strings.